Australia is so much more than kangaroos and cuddly koalas.

 Australia is a beachgoer’s paradise and it might be the first thing you think of when you hear “Australia”.
 With thousands of miles of coastline, you’re sure to find a beach you’ll love where you can soak up the sun, meet new people and swim for hours.
 Beaches are a popular destination and a wonderful way to experience one part of sunny Australian culture.

 Australian beaches are the perfect place to pick up a new hobby: surfing.
 Although surfing didn’t originate in Australia, proximity to incredible beaches and waves has made it a coastal Australian tradition and you’ll have no trouble finding a brilliant teacher to teach you how.
 It’ll take some patience and practice, but it’s tough to think of many hobbies that are cooler than surfing.

 So where do you go when you’re craving a beach day?
 Burleigh Heads is the beach to visit to hang out like a local and surf.
-Tallebudgera Creek is where you’ll want to go if you’re in the mood for some laidback paddle boarding and a more chilled out scene.
-Rainbow Bay is one of our favorites, especially for beginning surfers, but there are so many other beaches that are worth a visit.
+Tallebudgera Creek is where you’ll want to go if you’re in the mood for some laidback paddle boarding and a more chilled-out scene.
+Rainbow Bay is one of our favourites, especially for beginning surfers, but there are so many other beaches that are worth a visit.
 Try as many as you can!

 Photo Credit: Andrew Robles

 Where to go when you’re not at the beach

 If beaches aren’t quite your scene-- or you’ve spent the last three weekends getting thoroughly tanned and need a break from the sand, there’s so much more to do.

 Anyone who likes to be active and out in nature won’t have any trouble finding ways to spend their free time.
 Cyclists can find amazing trails surrounded by unbelievable natural beauty along hundreds of kilometres that suit all experience levels and riding styles.